 TGO Challenge?
 “What’s that?” he says.
 Is he serious?
 Has he not heard of the challenge?
 He hasn’t.
 Good luck on the Cape Wrath Trail.

-A bird comes from the bushes to say hello as Heather chats.
+A bird comes from the bushes to say hello as we talk.
 Wagtail?
 Not sure, but it does not fear humans and looks around for a few crumbs.
 There are plenty of them, mainly of the oatcake variety near me.

-Bloody hell there is one in the visible parts of the groin area, or what my parents used to call the nether regions (which sounds like a European country) and another has appeared on the left arm.
+Bloody hell, there is one in the visible parts of the groin area, or what my parents used to call the nether regions (which sounds like a European country) and another has appeared on the left arm.
 That is 10 in total.
-God, please let there be none elsewhere, because there are only so many places that a person can see on their body.
+God, I hope there are none elsewhere, because there are only so many places that a person can see on their body.
 The Heineken rubber man is needed again, or at least a mirror.

 Sunshine, great company has stretched a short break into a two-hour lunch stop.
 The time has flown by and is fast approaching three o’clock.
-It has been excellent soaking up the rays and the peace and quiet, with a faint babble of water in the background.
-Sadly our routes go in opposite directions, or we could have talked and walked.
+It has been excellent soaking up the sun’s rays and enjoying the peace and quiet, with a faint babble of water in the background.
+Sadly our routes go in opposite directions, or we could have continued our mini social as we walked.

-Heather heads south down Glen Finnan to Harry Potter’s viaduct and onto Cona Glen.
-For me, phone charged and £1.20 or 62 grams (seven 10ps; two 20ps and two 5ps) or 62 grams – he is not counting the weight, honest – in silver deposited in the leccy honesty box, makes for the opposite direction and a track, heading eventually for Loch Arkaig, below the imposing 909-metre summit of Streap, which is almost a munro, on the right side and Sgurr Thuilm on the left.
+Heather heads south on the track down Glen Finnan to Harry Potter’s viaduct and onto Cona Glen.
+For me, phone charged and £1.20 or 62 grams (seven 10ps; two 20ps and two 5ps) in silver deposited in the electricity honesty box, my route lies in the opposite direction and a track, heading eventually for Loch Arkaig, below the imposing 909-metre summit of Streap, which is almost a munro, on the right and Sgurr Thuilm on the left.

-What a buzz after two days to tread on a proper track for the first time this walk.
-No wet feet, in so far as no water is added, firm traction and a speed of more than a mile an hour.
+What a thrill after two days to tread on a proper track for the first time this walk.
+No wet feet, in so far as no more water is added to the footwear, firm traction and a speed of more than a mile an hour.
 Great vistas and sunshine continue, as the track slowly disintegrates into a rough path.

 Just before the head of the bealach another walker comes into view.
-The TGO Challenge badges littering his hat are a bit of a giveaway.
+The TGO badges littering his hat are a giveaway.

 “I take it you are on the TGO then?”
 Nodding towards the hat.

 He smiles.
-A smile that says, if I knew who you were or cared who you were, I’d say “No, course not!”
+A smile that says, if I knew who you were or cared who you were, I’d say “No, of course not!”.

 This is Alan Jordan, aged 64, on his sixteenth crossing, and he is making for Corryhully, where he intends to camp.
-Would it be right to mention to keep an eye out for the Canadian couple, make sure the lady is okay?
-Drop it; beardy tick-man, you are not their parents.
+It is tempting to ask him to keep an eye out for the Canadian couple, but drop it; I am not their parents.

-Alan has walked up from where my route will take me.
-My route has come up from where he is going down to.
-He has an easy track.
-Telling him he has a dry wander down, seems stupid in hindsight.
-This guy has 15 crossings under his belt, he will probably know that already.
-Grandmother … suck eggs .. and all that.
-He very politely does not mention what is in store on the route down to Loch Arkaig.
+Alan has walked up from where the area that I am going to.
+I have just come up from where he is going down to.
+He has an easy track and I tell him he has a dry wander down.
+But with 15 crossings under his belt, I am sure he knows that already.
+Grandmother … suck eggs … and all that.
+He very politely does not mention what I have in store.

-Up ahead is a metal gate, the remnant of a long disintegrated deer fence.
+Up ahead is a metal gate (NM942867), the remnant of a long disintegrated deer fence.
 A sign wired to its frame says: “Please close the gate.”
 It is amusing to think that the sign has been attached to the gate long after the fence has disappeared by somebody with a sense of humour.
 God bless ’em.

 Well it has to be done.
 The gate has to be walked through.
 If it is a sign of madness to walk through this needless gate, comply with the notice and burst into laughter, then so be it.
-It has to be done.
-Actually, no, hang on, be a proper rebel, a Jacobite maybe, and climb over the bloody thing.
-Hope your rucksack tips you over.
+Actually, hang on, be a proper rebel, a Jacobite maybe, and climb over the gate.

-Mr Jordan would have been out of earshot, fortunately for him, but it would have hastened his speed down to Corryhully had he heard the mad giggling of a northern tick-ridden beardy monkey venturing over the gate.
-Nobody hears the laughter.
-You are alone … ha, ha, ha.
+Mr Jordan would have been out of earshot, fortunately for him, but it would have hastened his journey down to Corryhully had he heard the mad giggling of a northern tick-ridden monkey after clambering over the rusty gate, with the rucksack on.
+Nobody hears me.
+I am alone … ha, ha, ha.
 Don’t ask.
 Utter lunacy.
 A manic episode.
-Must be a lack of blood sugar.
+Must be low blood sugar.
 Chocolate is consumed on the other side of the gate.

-The laughter comes to a halt halfway down Gleann a Chaorainn where the persistent peat terrain puts paid to the other walking pole – rendering it in two in exactly the same spot as the first pole.
-Suffering whatevers.
+Any residual laughter comes to a sharp halt halfway down Gleann a Chaorainn where the persistent peat terrain puts paid to the other walking pole – sucking it in and rendering it in two at exactly the same spot as the first pole.
+Bloody hell fire.
 This is only day two.
 Shoes gone to pot, poles up bog creek, come on.
-Consistency is good, but give us a break, Karrimor.
+Consistency is good, but Lord Elphus, give me a break.

-The groans of incredulity replace the laughter and they echo from the sides of the hills and turn into expletives.
+The groans of exasperation that replace the laughter echo from the sides of the hills and turn into expletives.
 The f-word, mainly, because as beautiful as the weather is my luck today has just been ugly.
 To pull out the stricken pole the same procedure as the previous day is used– it is akin to returning the favour.
 The rescued pole now rescuing the rescuee.

-But after the faffing about the day before, when the top third of the first knackered pole would stay in place for a couple of bog plunges and then split off again, the weakness of this Karrimor pole is fixed on the spot.
-Bang.
-Job done.
-We are not faffing about anymore.
+But after the faffing about the day before, when the top third of the first broken pole would stay in place for a couple of bog plunges then split off again, the weakness of this Karrimor pole is going to be fixed on the spot.
+I am not going to faff about.
+It gets sorted out now.

-Being in a bog – gosh, who would have thought? – the rucksack is whipped off and rested on a foot/ boot while the rucksack receives a hearty rummaging.
+Still on the wet land, the rucksack is whipped off and rested on the left foot while the sack receives a hearty rummaging.
 Out with the zinc oxide tape, three wraps round the pole and the rucksack returned to the back.
 Bang.
-Job done, and hey presto a matching pair of walking poles with go-faster flesh coloured zinc oxide tape.
+Job done, and hey presto a matching pair of walking poles with go-faster flesh-coloured zinc oxide tape.
 If anybody asks, they will be told the tape is a fashion statement … dahrling.
 Karrimor poles a bargain at £30? … don’t get me started at this moment.
-The love affair with with an old favourite is over … that is it.
-Karri-no-more.
-Sentimentality ends here.
-Be strong.
-There are plenty of other equipment makers out there.
-At least the back is not as sore as it was.
-And the cuckoos have departed.
+As far as I am concerned … that is it … Karri-no-more.
+The one plus is that the back is not as sore as it was.

 The walk continues to be a succession of peat, bog and water followed by water, bog and peat.
 It is horrendously slow picking out a path, made worse because of the false hope.
 Numerous people have walked this route and in the process have left what looks like a trail, which gives rise to the assumption that the path, trail, whatever it is they have left, is okay.
 It isn’t, as the shoes continue to testify.
 And the path becomes more hazardous the lower a walker travels.